Transfer from MSc to PhD

 The Transfer Meeting

 At least 2 hours should be scheduled for this meeting.
-At least one week before the meeting, the student delivers the following to all Committee Members:
+At least two weeks before the meeting, the student delivers the following to all Committee Members:

 - A document describing work accomplished to date.
 The student should write a 1-2 page summary in which his/her progress is highlighted.
 This summary should also reflect the student's ability to communicate effectively in writing.